When Your Products Failed Inspection

 Perform an inspection when the goods are 20 – 50% completed.

-This is referred to as an Pre-production or During Production (DUPRO) inspection, and will allow you to identify quality issues before the entire order is completed.
+This is referred to as a Pre-production or During Production (DUPRO) inspection and will allow you to identify quality issues before the entire order is completed.

 In short, there is no easy solution when you receive a failing QC report.
-However, there are some important and effective measure you can take when an inspection fails.
+However, there is some important and effective measure you can take when an inspection fails.

 With good follow-through and due diligence on the 6 points described above, you can precipitate a noticeable improvement from your supplier on your next purchase order.DUPRO